apache/flink/docs/dev/stream/operators/process_function.md

 </div>
 </div>

-## Optimizations
+## Timers

-### Timer Coalescing
+Every timer registered via `registerEventTimeTimer()` or `registerProcessingTimeTimer()` will be stored on `TimerService` and enqueued for execution.

+Invocations of `onTimer()` and `processElement()` are always synchronized, so that users don't have to worry about concurrent modification of state.

-Every timer registered at the `TimerService` via `registerEventTimeTimer()` or `registerProcessingTimeTimer()` will be stored on the Java heap and enqueued for execution.
-There is, however, a maximum of one timer per key and timestamp at a millisecond resolution and thus, in the worst case, every key may have a timer for each upcoming millisecond.
+Note that there is a maximum of one timer per key and timestamp at a millisecond resolution and thus, in the worst case, every key may have a timer for each upcoming millisecond.
 Even if you do not do any processing for outdated timers in `onTimer`, this may put a significant burden on the Flink runtime.

+### Fault Tolerance

+Timers registered within `ProcessFunction` are fault tolerant.
+They are synchronously checkpointed by Flink, regardless of configurations of state backends.
+(Therefore, a large number of timers can significantly increase checkpointing time.
+See optimizations section for advice to reduce the number of timers.)

+Upon restoring, timers that are checkpointed from the previous job will be restored on whatever new instance is responsible for that key.

+#### Processing Time Timers

+For processing timer timers, the firing time of a timer is an absolute value of when to fire.

+It's important to note that if a job isn’t running at t (when the timer is supposed to fire), then on restore from either a checkpoint or a savepoint, that timer is fired immediately.

+#### Event Time Timers

+For event time timers, a restored event time timer from either checkpoint or savepoint will fire when the watermark on the new machine surpasses the timer's timestamp.

+### Optimizations - Timer Coalescing

 Since there is only one timer per key and timestamp, however, you may coalesce timers by reducing the timer resolution.
 For a timer resolution of 1 second (event or processing time), for example, you